-Within our Movement Disorders franchise, our second clinical candidate, PRAX-944, is being developed for the treatment of Essential Tremor, or ET, and Parkinson's Disease, or PD.
-In May 2022, we reported positive topline results from the second cohort of our Phase 2a trial evaluating PRAX-944 for the treatment of ET.
-We expect to report topline results from the Phase 2b placebo-controlled Essential1 Study for daytime treatment of ET in the second half of 2022.
-Following the topline results from the second cohort, Part B, of the Phase 2a study of PRAX-944 for the treatment of ET, we intend to change the primary endpoint of the Essential1 Study from safety to efficacy.
-We also initiated a Phase 2, placebo-controlled, crossover study to evaluate the safety, pharmacokinetics, or PK, and efficacy of daytime dosing of PRAX-114 for the treatment of ET in the first quarter of 2022 and expect to report topline results in the second half of 2022.
-In addition, the FDA cleared the Investigational New Drug, or IND, submission for a Phase 2 study of PRAX-944 for the treatment of PD.
-We intend to initiate a Phase 2, placebo-controlled trial to evaluate the safety, PK and efficacy of PRAX-944 as a non-dopaminergic treatment for the motor symptoms of PD in the second half of 2022.
+Within Movement Disorders, our lead clinical candidate, PRAX-944, is being developed for the treatment of ET and PD.
+We expect to report topline results from the Phase 2b placebo-controlled Essential1 Study for daytime treatment of ET in the first quarter of 2023.
+Following topline results, we intend to meet with the U.S. Food and Drug Administration, or the FDA, for an end-of-Phase 2 meeting in the first half of 2023 and initiate our Phase 3 development program in ET in mid-2023.
+We plan to initiate a Phase 2, placebo-controlled trial to evaluate the efficacy, safety, and tolerability of PRAX-944 as a non-dopaminergic treatment for the motor symptoms of PD in the first quarter of 2023, and expect to report topline results in the second half of 2023.